kento-mc/poi-react-app/README.md

  + Persistent authentication in browser.
 Tab or window can be closed and re-openened with the user's session and data still available.
  + Interactive navbar navigation to a user dashboard, full list of points of interest, and settings page displaying the user's details.
  + The user dashboard includes three sections:
-   + The POI view panel
-     + Displays a list of POIs with a thumbnail, name, description, location, and contributor.
+   + The POI view panel, displaying a list of POIs
-     + Another tab displays the same list but on an interactive map with pins in the locaion of each POI.
-The pins are clickable to display the POI name and location coordinates.
-     + The POIs displyed on the list and map can be filtered for either name or description via text entry and also by a drowpdown selection of categories.
    + Add POI form
-     + The form allows a user to create a new POI, including uploading a local image file.
-The added POI will appear immediately in the list of POIs.
    + User custom categories
-     + The user can view their custom categories (certain categories are available by default) and add additional custom categories.
-The newly added categories will appear immediately in the dropdown list of available categories for selection in the add poi form.
-+ The main POI list page has the same features as the POI view panel on the dashboard page, but includes all POIs from all contributors.
-In addition, the list/map is filterable by an additional metric - POI contributors.
++ The main POI list page displays all POIs
 + The individual POI entries in the POI lists are clickable and direct the users to a display page for an individual POI.
 This page includes:
   + An enlarged thumbnail
-  + All of the POI details
+  + All POI details
   + An interactive map showing the single POI location.
 Additional, smaller thumbnails of all POI images.
 Each smaller thumbnail is clickable and open the image full size on its own page.
 This page also includes the smaller thumbnail links of other images below.

 ## Setup requirements